BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 # Acknowledgements

 This work has been partially supported by the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01) funded by the *French program Investissement d’avenir*.
-The authors also wants to thanks Mathias Réus for his help on practical Python programming and packaging.
+The authors also thank Mathias Réus for his help with practical Python programming and packaging.

 # References